-RepuTex’s National Electricity Market Renewable Energy Simulator (NEMRES) is our flagship electricity market simulation model, replicating the operation of AEMO’s dispatch engine by simulating market behaviour and supply-demand conditions across the NEM.
-Various rules, laws and policies govern the operation of the NEM, with the key elements being supply and demand, connected by the electricity network.
-The supply side is comprised of fossil fuel and renewable generators which offer generation capacity based on their own economic decisions, dispatched by AEMO from the cheapest to more costly generator, subject to system conditions, to meet demand.
+Various rules, laws and policies govern the operation of the NEM, with the key elements being power supply almost always matching power demand, adjusted for constraints in the transmission and distribution network, and energy storage.
+The supply side is comprised of demand side participation, energy storage, fossil fuel, and renewable generators that offer capacity based on calibration with current offers and dispatched from the least to more costly offers, subject to system conditions, to meet demand.

-NEMRES explicitly models all scheduled power plants, while also allowing for non-market and non-scheduled plants.
-Figure 1 outlines the main model components and process flows.
-The central component is the least cost dispatch model, which dispatches the generation of plants based on default bids, adjusted to each generators most recently observed patterns.
-For each dispatch interval, fossil fuel generator bids are optimised for individual facility profitability.
-Hydro generation is allocated based on historical inflow and the proportion of run-of-river generation and storable hydro energy.
+The figure below outlines the main model components and model process flows.
+The central component of NEMRES is the least cost dispatch model, which dispatches the generation of plants based on default bids calibrated to each generator’s most recently observed patterns.

 Merit Order Model

-A merit order is constructed via the bids offered by all fossil fuel plants.
-The algorithm orders the price bands offered by plants from the least to highest and accumulates the quantities of corresponding price bands accordingly.
-When network constraints or inter-temporal constraints are present, an optimisation solver is applied to achieve the role of the algorithm developed for the model.
+A merit order is constructed via the bids offered by all scheduled and semi-scheduled plants.
+Our algorithm orders the price bands offered by plants from the least to highest and accumulates the quantities of corresponding power offers accordingly.

-The quantity is the percentage that a plant is willing to offer to the market at above given prices.
+The quantity pair is the percentage that a plant is willing to offer to the market at the four offers outlined above.
 The quantity is incremental, in that the sum of the four quantity components must be 100 per cent.
-The quantity at the SRMC cost is related to the contract level, while the quantity at the LRMC may be allocated to the normal design level less the amount that has already been allocated in the previous price bands.
-The last band can be thought as opportunity or gaming bids.
-There are two default formats.
-Long-term forecasting calculates dispatch on annual demand duration curve with 200 dispatch intervals per year.
-High precision forecasting uses the bidding format for the chorological half-hourly dispatch against half-hourly load curves.
+Contracts impact the percentage of electricity subject to bidding behaviour and spot price revenue.
+The quantity at the SRMC cost is related to the generator’s estimated contract level, while the quantity at the LRMC is allocated to the normal design level less the amount that has already been allocated in the previous price bands.
+The last band can be normally be thought of as quality held back to maximise profit.